steve-vierling/python-challenge-1/README.md

 ## Credits
 Author Steve Vierling
 Tutor Deborah, of D.U.
 Tutoring, provided helpful insight in making this program functional
 Steve referenced https://realpython.com/ for this README.md template
+Steve also referenced all of the prior exercises inside the D.U.
+Artificial Intelligence course; https://bootcamp.du.edu/artificial-intelligence-062024/

 ## Contact Information
 For any questions or feedback, feel free to message Steve at his linkedin site: https://www.linkedin.com/in/stephenvierling/